On the Spectral Expansion of Monotone Subsets of the Hypercube: Approximate FKG inequality

 If $\mu(A)=1$, then $A=\zo^{n}$ and the conclusion follows from the classical FKG inequality.
 If $\mu(A)<1$, we apply \Cref{thm:FKG} to the random variable pair $(X,Y)$ with constant $c=\mu(A)$, which yields exactly the desired conclusion. \end{proof}

-The remainder of this section is devoted to proving \Cref{thm:FKG}, which is surprisingly nontrivial.
-To illustrate the complexity of this inequality, we note that equality in \eqref{eq:FKG-conclusion} holds for a wide range of joint distributions of $(X,Y)$ beyond the case captured by \Cref{lem:FKG-zo}, i.e. where $X$ and $Y$ take only two possible values.
+The remainder of this section is devoted to proving \Cref{thm:FKG}, which turns out to be surprisingly nontrivial.
+To illustrate the complexity behind this inequality, we note that equality in \eqref{eq:FKG-conclusion} holds for a wide range of joint distributions of $(X,Y)$ beyond the case captured by \Cref{lem:FKG-zo}, i.e. where $X$ and $Y$ take only two possible values.

 \begin{example} Let $(X,Y)$ follow a discrete distribution supported on the grid $\{0,2,3\}^{2}$.
 Specifically, let

 It is easy to check that \eqref{eq:FKG-condition} holds for $c=45/49$ and all $a,b\in \bR$.
 On the other hand, we have $\Cov{X}{Y}=-8/45$ and $\Var{X}=\Var{Y}=28/45$, so equality in \eqref{eq:FKG-conclusion} holds for $c=45/49$ as well. \end{example}